xvik/guice-persist-orient/README.md

 By default, no-op implementation enabled.

-Two default implementations provided for schema initialization from pojos (hibernate like):
+Two default implementations provided for schema initialization from pojos (jpa like):
 * PackageSchemeInitializer - use all classes in package to init or update scheme (package should be specified as module constructor argument)
 * AutoScanSchemeInitializer - search classpath for entities annotated with @Persistent annotation and use them to create/update scheme
 (search scope may be reduced by specifying package in module constructor).
-Requires additional dependency on 'reflections' library.

 Example: